 How will I be able to apply?

-We will accept online applications on this website (PHLRentAssist.org).
-You will also be able to also work with one of our housing counselors to fill out an application by phone.
+We will accept online applications through this website (PHLRentAssist.org).
+You will also be able to work with one of our housing counselors to fill out an application by phone.

 How will payments be received?